 What to Expect at Dazzle Dental Clinic

+Every zygomatic and pterygoid implant case at Dazzle begins with a CBCT review — which can be done remotely.
 Surgery is performed under local anaesthesia and IV sedation.
 A provisional prosthesis is attached the same day.
 Initial recovery takes 5–7 days; the final prosthesis is fitted at 3–6 months post-surgery.
-Full post-treatment documentation is provided for your home dental team.
+For the treatment workflow and prosthetic delivery detail, see our zygomatic implant treatment workflow guide.

 FAQs